 With three dogs in the mix, there is no possibility of a first-generation GMB – the parents are already hybrid dogs.
 So, starting at the second generation, we have the following possible GMD combinations:

-Again, health is a little bit of an unknown.
-However, hybrid dogs, with careful breeding, tend to be much healthier than their purebred parents.
+Golden Mountain Doodles are usually healthy dogs, especially when compared to their purebred parents.
+With careful breeding, hybrid dogs tend to be much healthier than their parent breeds.
 This will likely be even more the case with so many different genes in the mix.

 Based on the parent dogs, we can probably say Golden Mountain Doodles will likely live 13 years or more (with Minis outliving Standards – as is the way with all dogs).
 Larger pups might have problems with hip and elbow dysplasia.
 Eye problems, skin issues, and food intolerances could all come into play with GMBs of all sizes.